* OPEC, other producers to meet May 25 to decide output policy

 Though prices were then higher, Driscoll said U.S. producers are now so efficient that they can live with a lower market.

-"Break-evens for some of the U.S. tight formation (shale) producers are estimated at close to $35-40 per barrel," he said.
+"Break-evens for some of the U.S. producers are estimated at close to $35-40 per barrel," he said.

-Instead of selling future production in order to finance prompt output when the oil price curve is in contango, shale drillers now use backwardation to sell into the higher priced prompt market while buying into the cheaper back-end of the curve as a hedge, traders said.
+Instead of selling future production in order to finance prompt output when the oil price curve is in contango, Driscoll said shale drillers can now use backwardation to sell prompt production while buying into the cheaper back-end of the curve as a hedge.

 (Reporting by Henning Gloystein; Editing by Joseph Radford and Sonali Paul)